-The child in this picture is three years old.
-According to the papers, her mother has brought her to the migrant camp at Calais where, night after night, she is passed from hand to hand over razor wire fences as they try to get into the Eurotunnel compound.
+A newspaper picture today shows a three-year-old child being held by a man sitting atop a wire fence.
+According to the story, her mother has brought her to the migrant camp at Calais where, night after night, she is passed from hand to hand over razor wire fences as they try to get into the Eurotunnel compound.

 'I tell her it's a game,' said Mary 'I tell her that if we win, she is going to meet Daddy'.And if they lose?
 How safe is a three-year-old amid mass attempts to breach a security perimeter in the middle of the night, let alone trying to board a lorry or train?
 Previous nights have ended with mother and child being turned away by police or removed from the enclave and returning to camp - they may not be so lucky next time.

 They are apparently trying to join the child's father who, having left Eritrea before her birth to avoid military service, is now working in London as an 'odd-job man', which presumably means that either he has been granted asylum or other official status - in which case there are channels through which they can apply* - or he is working illegally.